Entries linking to Herbert

 The Germanic words come from PIE root *korio- "war" also "war-band, host, army" (source also of Lithuanian karas "war, quarrel," karias "host, army;" Old Church Slavonic kara "strife;" Middle Irish cuire "troop;" Old Persian kara "host, people, army;" Greek koiranos "ruler, leader, commander").
 Weakened sense of "worry, goad, harass" is from c.
 1400.
 Related: Harried; harrying.

 "radiating or reflecting light," Old English bryht, metathesis of beorht "bright; splendid; clear-sounding; beautiful; divine," from Proto-Germanic *berhtaz "bright" (source also of Old Saxon berht, Old Norse bjartr, Old High German beraht, Gothic bairhts "bright"), from PIE root *bhereg- "to shine; bright, white."
-Meaning "quick-witted, having brilliant mental qualities" is from 1741.
+The meaning "quick-witted, having brilliant mental qualities" is from 1741.